UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Conclusion and Limitations

 We present \textsc{UaOR}, a lightweight, training-free module designed to boost VLA models.
-By introducing action entropy as a measure of inference-time uncertainty, \textsc{UaOR} dynamically reinjects observation information into the next-layer FFN when uncertainty is high, allowing the model to refocus on silent observation features and leading to more confident and reliable action generation.
-We provide theoretical analysis demonstrating its efficiency, and validate its effectiveness across a wide range of VLA models, tasks, and embodiments in both simulation and real-world experiments.
+By introducing \emph{Action Entropy} as a measure of inference-time uncertainty, \textsc{UaOR} dynamically reinjects observation information into the next-layer FFN when uncertainty is high, directly augmenting the hidden state with silent observation features and leading to more accurate and reliable action generation.
+We validate its effectiveness across a wide range of VLA models, tasks, and embodiments in both simulation and real-world experiments.
 Without requiring additional observation cues, modules or training, \textsc{UaOR} consistently achieves performance gains with negligible computational overhead, making it an effective and plug-and-play module for existing VLA models.